 Every piece of software – even free software - has some kind of software licence.
 They’re often lengthy and difficult to read, and usually cover these key points:

-A licence agreement may also include information about upgrading or reselling the software (resale is usually prohibited), and any steps you must take to activate it.
+A licence agreement may also include information about upgrading or reselling the software (resale is usually prohibited), and any steps you must take to activate the software.

 Make sure any licence agreement meets your needs, and that you understand the restrictions and cost implications before agreeing to it.